-IB Diploma Programme students study 6 courses at higher level (HL) or standard level (SL).
-The IB curriculum is modelled by a hexagon with six academic areas surrounding the three core requirements.
+IB Diploma Programme (DP) students study 6 courses at higher level (HL) or standard level (SL).
+The IB Diploma Programme curriculum is made up of six subject groups surrounding the three core requirements, EE, TOK, CAS (listed below).
 Students must choose one subject from each of groups 1 to 5, thus ensuring breadth of experience in languages, social studies, the experimental sciences and mathematics.
 The sixth subject may be an arts subject chosen from group 6, or the student may choose another subject from groups 1 to 5. (http://www.ibo.org/diploma)

 3 of the subjects chosen can be studied at HL, the remainder at SL.
 In the LAIS, subjects, other than languages, are taught and examined in English.